facebook youtube twitter instagram Whatsapp telegram

 2. Blocked Vents and Clogged Gutters

-A reliable Vancouver roofer can install mesh vent covers and recommend gutter guards to keep birds out.
-Many roof companies also offer seasonal cleaning and inspection services to catch these issues early.
+A trustworthy roofer in Vancouver can put up mesh vent covers and suggest drain guards to keep birds out.
+A lot of roof companies also offer cleaning and testing services that you can use to find these problems early.

 3. Scratched or Uplifted Flashing